chrisnoonan98675/site/xl-testview/how-to/create-a-custom-report.markdown

 The easiest way to create a custom XL TestView report is to copy a built-in report.
 This topic shows how to create a custom Highcharts report based on the built-in [bar chart](/xl-testview/concept/reports.html#bar-chart) report.

+You can also create a custom report from scratch using [demos provided by Highcharts](/xl-testview/how-to/create-a-custom-report-using-highcharts-demos.html).

-For detailed techincal information about custom reports, refer to [Custom reports in XL TestView](/xl-testview/concept/custom-reports.html).
+For detailed technical information about custom reports, refer to [Custom reports in XL TestView](/xl-testview/concept/custom-reports.html).

 ## Configure the report in `synthetic.xml`